cas-bioinf/rboAnalyzer/readme.md

     wget -N ftp://ftp.ncbi.nih.gov/blast/db/cloud/LATEST/[database name]*
     ```

-2. donwloading only relevant sequences
+2. downloading only relevant sequences
   If you do not wish to download whole blastdb you may use prepared script
  `genomes_from_blast`, which downloads only the needed sequences
   (those in the BLAST output) and build the blastdb from them.
-  This command will download all needed genomes and create blast database for you (if `makeblastdb` command is avalible).
+  This command will download all needed genomes and create blast database for you (if `makeblastdb` command is available).
     ```shell
     # The `YOUR_EMAIL` is needed so the NCBI would contact you in case of missuse of their resources.